beeware/beeware/docs/tutorial/tutorial-2.rst

 If you enter a name in the text box, and press the GUI button, you should see output appear in the console where you started the application.

+Before continuing, close the app.
+As with Tutorial 1, you can do this by pressing the close button on the application window, by selecting Quit/Exit from the application's menu, or by typing **Ctrl+C** in the terminal where you ran ``briefcase dev``.

 Next steps
 ==========